 There is a set of predefined exceptions in Ada in package Standard: Constraint_Error, Program_Error, Storage_Error, and Tasking_Error; one of them is raised when certain language-defined checks fail.
-User code can define and raise exceptions explicitly.
+The standard libraries also define several exceptions that are raised when checks in the libraries fail.
+User code can define, raise and handle exceptions explicitly.